my8kvw295r-hue/immersive-data-hub/datasets/Immersive_Destination_Analysis/methodology.md

 These rules are binding for manual editing, scripted imports and AI-assisted extensions of the dataset.

+- Destination counts
+  - The number of destinations in any dataset file is always determined by the length of the top-level `destinations[]` array.
+  - Earlier dataset versions exposed `meta_instructions_for_ai.expected_collections.destinations_count` as a helper field; this has been removed to avoid drift between hard-coded counts and the actual array length.

 ## 8. Attribution
 Use this citation: